bonsairobo/building-blocks/DESIGN.md

     makes it so `ChunkMap`s can work with any kind of backing storage, be it a simple hash map or something more complex.
   - Due to the requirement for level of detail, some hierarchical storage types were introduced.
-The `ChunkPyramid` is very simple: just an array of `ChunkMap`s, one for each level of detail.
-It supports some helper functions for downsampling chunks.
+The `ChunkMap` and chunk storages were extended to support storing chunks at multiple levels of detail.
 There is also an `OctreeSet` which is a sparse, hierarchical set of `Point3i`s.
 This supports many kinds of traversal, so it can be used to efficiently visit large regions of chunk keys.
 Because the `OctreeSet` has a maximum size, the `OctreeChunkIndex` is a hash map of `OctreeSet`s where each set manages an extent that we call a "superchunk" (a multitude of chunks).
     Some algorithms, like clipmap traversal, have been implemented using these octrees.
 - **Meshing**
   - There are many ways of generating meshes from voxel data.
 You can make each